Endorsement for Clergy Appointed by their Bishop

 - Associate clergy members of the annual conference or licensed local pastors.

-Employment: Although United Methodist chaplains serve within the appointive system, chaplains are responsible for finding their own employment.
+Although United Methodist chaplains serve within the appointive system, chaplains are responsible for finding their own employment.
 The best way to learn what employers require is to read job descriptions and talk with clergy now serving in the specialized profession that interests you.

-Ecclesiastical Approval for Volunteer Chaplain
+Ecclesiastical Approval for Volunteer Chaplains

-Clergy serving as volunteer chaplains also commonly need evidence of ecclesiastical approval.
+United Methodist clergy serving as volunteer chaplains also commonly need evidence of ecclesiastical approval.
 UMEA provides ecclesiastical approval for clergy serving in settings that include:

 - Civil Air Patrol (CAP)